Annual Events & Programs

 The Ontario Conference of Judges has allocated funding to create seven new bursaries in Ontario.
 The Ontario Conference of Judges represents the judges who sit in the Ontario Court of Justice.
 These judges decide on important matters such as: Criminal Law: In dealing with indictable offences and summary conviction offences, the Ontario Court of Justice […]

 Bursaries are available to grade 12 students in Ontario, pursuing post-secondary studies related to the many careers in the justice system at an Ontario University or College.
 These bursaries have been created to assist students who demonstrate academic excellence and commitment to their studies and who are in financial need.
-Bursaries are offered in each […]
+Bursaries are offered by […]

 Do you want to deepen your students’ understanding of the Canadian Charter of Rights and Freedoms?
 Then OJEN’s Charter Challenge is for you!
 The Charter Challenge is Ontario’s only mock appeal competition for secondary schools.
 Each semester, OJEN releases a mock judicial decision in which complex Charter issues are raised on appeal.
 Students all over […]